Capitol Hill Community Guide Real Estate The heartbeat of the nation.

 - Joselito Casa de Comidas – Tapas, mains and family-style Spanish dishes served in a cozy bistro decorated with old family photos.

 - Ted’s Bulletin– Hearty eats from morning to night served in airy, art deco digs with classic film screenings.

 - The Eastern Market – a public market in the Capitol Hill neighborhood of Washington, D.C., housed in a 19th-century brick building.
-Eastern Market is DC’s destination for fresh food, community events, and local farm-fresh produce, and handmade arts and crafts on weekends.
+Eastern Market is DC’s destination for fresh food, community events, local farm-fresh produce, and handmade arts and crafts on weekends.